containers/ramalama/docs/ramalama-serve.1.md

 #### **--detach**, **-d**
 Run the container in the background and print the new container ID.
-The default is false.
-Conflicts with the --nocontainer option.
+The default is TRUE.
+The --nocontainer option forces this option to False.

 Use the `ramalama stop` command to stop the container running the served ramalama Model.